• MyVWCC

 Results:

-Goal: 75% of respondents will rate their satisfaction with their professional readiness education as a 4.00 or better.
-The maximum score is 5.00.
+Goal: SDV students will have an average satisfaction score with their professional readiness education of 3.00 or better.
+The maximum score is 4.00.

 Threshold of Acceptability: 85% of respondents would rate their satisfaction with their professional readiness education as a 3.00 or better.